SummaryRead the full fact sheet

 People with asthma have sensitive airways inside their lungs.
 Certain ‘triggers’ can make these airways narrow.

 If you have asthma, smoking can lead to more asthma symptoms, more frequent and more severe asthma attacks, worse asthma control and less benefit from some asthma medications.
 It can also restrict your level of activity and reduce your quality of life.

 Smoking also damages your airways, leading to inflammation and faster loss of lung function.
 (Lung function is a measure of the amount of air that you can breathe in and out of your lungs, and how hard and fast you can breathe out.)

 Stopping smoking may reduce asthma symptoms and use of asthma medication within a few months.

 Your lungs are lined by tiny hairs called cilia.
 These move in a wave-like motion to sweep dust, pollens and other irritants out of your lungs.
 Cigarette smoke damages these tiny hairs.

-This means your lungs will be less able to clean themselves, which can lead to mucus and toxic substances collecting in the lungs, increasing the risk of lung disease.
-Smoking can also damage the small airways and air sacs within the lungs, causing emphysema.
+This means your lungs will be less able to clean themselves, which can lead to mucus and toxic substances collecting in the lungs, increasing the risk of lung infection.
+Smoking can also damage the small airways and air sacs within the lungs, causing lung disease including emphysema.

 Asthma and passive smoking

-Breathing in other people’s cigarette smoke can also be harmful to a person with asthma, especially children.
+Breathing in other people’s cigarette smoke can be harmful to people with asthma, especially children.
 Second-hand cigarette smoke can:

 If a woman smokes when she is pregnant, the chemicals in the cigarette smoke are passed to the developing baby through the umbilical cord.
-The baby’s lungs can be affected, which increases the baby’s risk of developing wheezing symptoms early in life.
+The baby’s lungs can be affected, which increases the baby’s risk of having weaker lungs and developing wheezing symptoms early in life.